 - who is responsible, if known

-You will get a formal response within six weeks to advise of our decision, or to advise that further investigation is needed before we decide.
+We recognise that delays can be a source of frustration particularly if you consider your amenity is affected.
+To ensure you are kept up to date you will get a formal response within six weeks to advise of our decision, or to advise that further investigation is needed before we decide.

 If you report something to us your details will be held confidentially.
 However, if you request total confidentiality, this may limit our ability to take formal action as confidentiality cannot be guaranteed if the case leads to court proceedings.

 A priority system is used for investigating possible breaches in planning control